 On 15 October 2014, Novetta and the Cyber Security Coalition behind Operation SMN published an Executive Summary discussing the Axiom threat actors and their operations over the last several years.
-Today, on behalf of the Operation SMN Coalition, Novetta will be publishing the full technical and behavioral reporting associated with Operation SMN.
-The latest reports, located at https://www.novetta.com/operationsmn, explore the structure, potential motivations, and tactics of the Axiom threat actor.
+Today, on behalf of the Operation SMN Coalition, Novetta published the full technical and behavioral reporting associated with Operation SMN.
+This report explores the structure, potential motivations, and tactics of the Axiom threat actor.

 This report comes on the heels of a coordinated push of new malware detection, IDS signatures, raw data, and knowledge transfer that allowed both the cyber security industry and private enterprise to protect themselves and their customers against these threats.
 This report also represents the collective action of some of the biggest and most capable players in the cyber security space.
 Coalition partners have contributed data, key analytics, and advanced threat knowledge and expertise to ensure that this reporting is as accurate as possible.
 Additionally, Microsoft’s Virus Information Alliance (VIA) program allowed coalition partners to share malware and signatures associated with this threat actor group with 66 other organizations.